Physical property

 classifications are in general only valid in cases when smaller subdivisions of the sample do not interact in some physical or chemical process when combined.

 Properties may also be classified with respect to the directionality of their nature.
-For example, isotropic properties do not change with the direction of observation, and anisotropic properties do have spatial variance.
+For example, isotropic properties do not change with the direction of observation, and anisotropic properties do have directional variance.

 It may be difficult to determine whether a given property is a material property or not.
 Color, for example, can be seen and measured; however, what one perceives as color is really an interpretation of the reflective properties of a surface and the light used to illuminate it.
 In this sense, many ostensibly physical properties are called supervenient.
 A supervenient property is one which is actual, but is secondary to some underlying reality.
 This is similar to the way in which objects are supervenient on atomic structure.
 A cup might have the physical properties of mass, shape, color, temperature, etc., but these properties are supervenient on the underlying atomic structure, which may in turn be supervenient on an underlying quantum structure.

 Physical properties are contrasted with chemical properties which determine the way a material behaves in a chemical reaction.
+The term physicochemical property is often used to describe physical properties that are especially relevant to the field of chemistry.